 Unlike the majority of other National Trust properties the ownership of St Michael’s Mount is shared between the National Trust and the St Aubyn family.
 This follows a gift of a large part of the island to the National Trust in 1954.
 As part of that gift, the St Aubyn family continue to live in the castle under a 999-year lease, as well as running the visitor business under licence from the National Trust.

-To achieve social distancing and a safe, enjoyable experience for all our visitors, there is a limit on the number of visitors on the island at any one time.
+To achieve a safe, enjoyable experience for all our visitors, there is a limit on the number of visitors on the island at any one time.
 We achieve this through controlling how many tickets are issued and spreading these out through the day.
 For practical, administrative reasons between the National Trust and the St Aubyn family, the number of tickets is split between National Trust members and paying visitors, with the split based on the ratio between these groups in the past.

 Will you stay open during bad weather/storms?